 Performance

-Throughout the wear it doesn’t oxidize, but after a few hours the product will sink into the skin almost as if the skin drank it and the glow is gone while fine lines and pores become noticeable.
-Not in a horrendous way, but there is a big difference since the beginning of the day.
-I vitamin spray would come in handy at this time or maybe a setting spray.
-Depending on your skin type than can happen sooner or later.
+Throughout wear, it doesn’t oxidize, but after a few hours, the product sinks into the skin almost as if the skin drank it, and the glow fades while fine lines and pores become noticeable.
+Not horribly, but there is a big difference from the start of the day.
+A vitamin spray or maybe a setting spray can be helpful at this point.
+Depending on skin type, this can happen sooner or later.
 For my combination skin, it takes a few hours for the foundation to sink in.
-There is no cake-iness visible, just the skin oils will make you a bit shiny depending on the skin type.
-As a person with sensitive combination skin, this product doesn’t break me out and doesn’t irritate even with extended wear.
+There is no cakeiness visible, just skin oils making you a bit shiny, depending on skin type.
+As someone with sensitive combination skin, this product doesn’t break me out or irritate, even with extended wear.

-When combined with other foundations, which I do many times as is a very good adjuster for undertone and coverage, it will make the foundation more thick, will give more coverage and will help with it’s strong pigment to reach the desired shade (I add the no. 23 shade to foundations that are too yellow to neutralize them and to build coverage).
+When combined with other foundations, which I do often since it’s a great adjuster for undertone and coverage, it makes the foundation thicker, adds coverage, and helps with its strong pigment to reach the desired shade (I add no. 23 to foundations that are too yellow to neutralize them and to build coverage).

-For example, in my case, the Dior Backstage Face& body foundations have a big flaw, they oxidize in the bottle and the neutral shades are never neutral but pull towards yellow.
-So, in order to correct the undertone, I apply a pump of the Missha BB cream in 23 Natural beige and I get a more neutral shade and I increase also the viscosity of the Dior one, making it have more coverage.
-You will ask, why do I buy a shade that is not suitable for me?
+For example, in my case, the Dior Backstage Face& body foundations have a big flaw-they oxidize in the bottle, and the neutral shades are never neutral but pull towards yellow.
+So, to correct the undertone, I apply a pump of the Missha BB cream in 23 Natural Beige, and I get a more neutral shade.
+I also increase the viscosity of the Dior one, making it have more coverage.
+You will ask, why do I buy a shade that’s not suitable for me?
 Because ..ONLINE.
-You cannot guess the shade undertone just from the name apparently.
-No drama, I am using the Dior one on it’s own, for light skin, but with yellow undertone
+You cannot assume the shade undertone just from the name, apparently.
+No drama, I am using the Dior one on its own, for light skin, but with yellow undertone.

 Pros